 The last date of academically related activity, as determined by the University, is used as the financial aid withdrawal date to determine the completion percentage for R2T4.
-Students who complete more than 60% of the term are considered to have earned 100% of the federal financial aid disbursed to them for the term.
-Students who do not complete more than 60% of the term may have all or a portion of disbursed funds returned to the federal government.
+Students who complete more than 60% of full-term coursework are considered to have earned 100% of the federal financial aid disbursed to them for the term.
+Students who do not complete more than

+60% of full-term coursework may have all or a portion of disbursed funds returned to the federal government.